anagha-microsoft/databricks-workshops/msready2019/README.md

 # 3.0.
 What next?
 Import the DBC at https://github.com/anagha-microsoft/databricks-workshops/blob/master/msready2019/dbc/streaming-delta-lab.dbc into your workspace.
 The notebooks are numbered, start from the very first notebook and run through all the notebooks.

-<br>The Delta lab is a work in progress.